rhjacobsen/CN_workshops/Workshops/1/README.md

     >
     > ```

-Finally, try to ping both "Node-1" and "Router-1", in order to see if the network has been configured successfully.
+  * Finally, try to ping both "Node-1" and "Router-1", in order to see if the network has been configured successfully.
+If all nodes can ping each other you have successfully completed Part 1.

 ## Part 2: IPv6 Autoconfiguration and the Neighbour Discovery Protocol